kathryn-cheng/serverless/README.md

 * Section 3: A serverless architecture sample expands the section 1 sample data.

 ## Note
-* Section 1 is a directory that includes the sample data set and the SQLite data created after ETL.
+* Section 1 is a directory that includes the sample data set and the SQLite database created after ETL.
 * Feel free to download the `GeoLite2-City.mmdb` used in the data transformation here: https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en